“Anyone who stops learning is old, whether at twenty or eighty. Anyone who keeps learning stays young.”

 Beyond the hard skills we pick up in the classroom, soft skills are personality attributes that enable someone to interact effectively.
 Employers are increasingly seeking these productive traits–adaptability, collaboration, critical thinking, interpersonal communications, problem-solving–as marks of success.
 As a professor, I integrate these employable skills into the classroom and through internships.
 For example, my assignments require critical thinking about how the Federal Reserve will act under different economic indicators.

+You can combine hard skills with soft skills, like learning a new language, coding, or artificial intelligence (AI).
 These valuable skills enhance personal and professional development.
-You can combine hard skills with soft skills, like learning a new language, coding, or artificial intelligence (AI).
 They often overlap between your personal life and career.
-Billionaire Mark Cuban has studied machine learning and AI not only to better himself but because learning can be fun when you find your passion.
+Billionaire Mark Cuban has studied machine learning and AI to better himself and because learning can be fun when you find your passion.
 Acquiring knowledge through reading opens up many doors toward personal fulfillment.
 Many of the leaders we most admire are exhaustive readers.

 2. Be Self-Confident